Akai771/CodeFrame/readme.md

-# SnapCode
+# CodeFrame

-SnapCode is a powerful tool for converting code files into beautifully styled image snippets.
+CodeFrame is a powerful tool for converting code files into beautifully styled image snippets.
 It features CLI support, syntax highlighting, and customizable themes.

 ## Features
 - **Syntax Highlighting**: Supports multiple languages using `highlight.js`.